 - Providing education and medical care after birth as necessary

-In cases where Caesarean section becomes necessary or the birth mother requires pain medication such as an epidural, the patient must be transferred to the care of a medical doctor.
+In cases where a Caesarean section becomes necessary or the birth mother requires pain medication such as an epidural, the patient must be transferred to the care of a medical doctor.

 Certified registered nurse anesthetists administer anesthesia to surgical patients and monitor patients post-surgery.
 CRNAs are now allowed to practice after receiving a Master’s degree as well as meeting other requirements, but the requirements are going to change in 2015 to require all new CRNAs to hold a DNP degree.

-Typical job duties include:
+Typical CRNA job duties include:

 - Administering anesthesia during surgery